aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/010-configure-hub-cluster.md

 weight: 10
 ---

-In this chapter, we will create a role that is assumed by the Hub Cluster's Argo CD.
+In this chapter, we will create a role that can be assumed by the Hub Cluster's Argo CD.

 ![Hub Role](/static/images/hub-spoke-hub-role.jpg)